salmanarif86/Design/README.md

 Let me know if you’d like this turned into a simple workshop outline or visual slide deck — it could help you seed these ideas across the desk.

 Would you like me to draft that?

+Scour the internet regularly for news relevant to our client base

+“…then surface to salesperson and auto-draft emails to clients (e.g., acquisitions, fundraises)”

+	•	GenAI fit: Very strong
+	•	Why impactful: Combines web-scraping + LLM summarization + templated email drafting.
+Frees up a lot of mental bandwidth and creates scalable outbound value.
+	•	Bonus: Can prioritize results based on client portfolio, holdings, or preferences.

+3. Run automated checks on existing clients

+“…which ones are overlevered, underhedged, or not having conversations”

+	•	GenAI fit: Moderate to strong
+	•	Why impactful: Great for generating natural-language summaries of analytics results (e.g., “Client X has no FX hedge on 90-day forward exposures”).
+You can also pair this with a rules engine for initial detection.